Introduction to Scrum Basics

 - Focused on how to deliver work in a single sprint.

-- Helps prioritize work as per the requirements of the customer and the final deliverable.
+- Helps prioritize work per the customer’s requirements and the final deliverable.

-- Help teams to supervise the progress and ensure that the goals are aligned with.
+- We help teams supervise the progress and ensure goal alignment.

 3. Product Increment